IAmJonoBo/Prometheus/README.md

   when the host is unavailable, logging the outcome to the event bus.
 - pushes monitoring metrics to a Prometheus Pushgateway if reachable and mirrors them through the OpenTelemetry console exporter.
+- generates a Temporal worker bootstrap plan (host, namespace, task queue, telemetry endpoints) and default Grafana dashboards for ingestion and pipeline health that you can import directly into an observability stack.

 You can override any stage configuration by copying the default TOML and switching adapters (for example, keep everything in-memory during local